mzwoelfer/ansible-nerdctl/README.md

 ### 📦 Install prefix recommendation by distribution

-The role follows the [Filesystem Hierarchy Standard]()(FHS).
-Therefore installing not package managed software into `/usr/local` by default.
+By default the role installs non package managed software in `/usr/local`.
+Therefore following the recommendation in footnote 28 by the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch04s09.html)(FHS).

 However, behavior differs by distribution: